How Many Gallons Is 96 Oz

 Despite the advantages of the metric system, the US customary system remains deeply ingrained in American culture and industry.
 Many professionals and consumers are accustomed to using units like ounces, gallons, pounds, and inches.
 This makes a complete transition to the metric system challenging and slow.

 Online tools and apps have made conversions between different units of measurement easier than ever.
-Numerous websites and mobile apps provide instant conversions between ounces, gallons, liters, and other units.
+So numerous websites and mobile apps provide instant conversions between ounces, gallons, liters, and other units.
 These tools are particularly useful for professionals who work with different measurement systems regularly, as well as for students learning about unit conversions.

 Tips and Expert Advice